Siege of Coruña: Landing

-The English Armada arrived on 4 May.
-Initially, 8,000 soldiers disembarked in the beach of Santa María de Oza lead by Norris. Álvaro de Troncoso y Ulloa came out to meet him with the 150 tercio's arquebusiers he had available, to defend the beach.
+The English Armada arrived on 4 May, where they came under fire by the cannons of the Castle of San Antón, forcing two English ships to run aground, though the rest of the English fleet kept out of range.
+Initially, 8,000 soldiers disembarked in the beach of Santa María de Oza led by Norris. Álvaro de Troncoso y Ulloa came out to meet him with the 150 tercio's arquebusiers he had available, to defend the beach.
 They spread out to give the impression of a much larger number and opened heavy fire on the 8,000 soldiers.
 Troncoso was familiar with the local geography, even if the arquebusiers were not, and under his command the Spaniards moved around quickly, effectively disconcerting the attackers and forcing them to retreat back towards the ships.
 This gave enough time for the lighthouse fire to be lighted as an alert for the entire region.
 Norris's men took various losses and many were wounded; the less experienced soldiers panicked under the initial disconcert.
 When the invaders realized how many enemies they were really facing, Norris ordered his men to surround the Spanish, who immediately retreated towards the little Fort of Malvecín, near the "wall of the fish market".
 Their ability to repel the first English attack was a huge morale boost for the retreating defenders.

-The English troops landed once again and explored the beach.
-They found and captured the San Bernardo, which was being repaired.
-They stole the ship's cannons, and disembarked the artillery from their own ships at night in large barges.
-The galleys Princesa and Diana engaged the barges, but with little effect.
+Troncoso led a similar sortie in a attempt to prevent the English from taking the hill of Santa Lucía, and was initially successful, but his outnumbered arquebusiers were soon forced to retreat back to the city.

+Having defeated the Spanish sorties, the English completed the encirclement of the city by the end of the day.
+That night, two companies arrived to reinforce the city from Betanzos, but were blocked from entering the city by a English encampment.
+However, Captain Juan de Varela led the divisions through the English lines, reaching the city by dawn.
+When the Betanzos captains protested the plan due to the lack of gunpowder, Valera replied that "The Spaniard's real power in times of need is the sword."

+On the 5th of May, 4 ships carrying three bronze cannons left the rest of the English fleet, attempting to land onshore and place the cannons on a cliff edge to bombard the walls of Pescaderíá.
+The Spanish galleys, the 'Diana' and the 'Princesa', left the city and attempted to stop the transports, but after failing to do so did not return to the city, but instead sailed to the Port of Ferrol, abandoning the siege.
+When informed of the news, Captain Varela is said to have remarked "If His Majesty were to give him new coats of arms for their exploits, on the border it should read, as it says in the Gospel, Blessed are the peacemakers, for they shall inherit the Earth."